 They can classify information, cluster data, or predict outcomes.

 ANN’s can be used for a range of tasks.

-These include analysing data, transcribing speech into text, powering facial recognition software or predicting the weather.
+These include analyzing data, transcribing speech into text, powering facial recognition software, or predicting the weather.

 There are many types of Artificial Neural Network.

 Depending on the task it is required to process the ANN can be simple or very complex.